antoinegodin/SFCSummerSchooParis2017/README.md

 ### PKSFC

 In order to design, simulate and analyse SFC models, we will use the <a href="https://github.com/S120/PKSFC">PKSFC package</a>.
 The package can be downloaded in the root folder.
 Note that the package needs a version of R above or equal to 3.1.1.
-Furthermore, you will need to install expm and igraph.
+Furthermore, you will need to install `expm`, `igraph` and `networkD3`.
 You will hence need to use the following command.

 ```{r, eval=F}
 install.packages("expm")